 Art—B.F.A., Concentration in Drawing/Painting

 At its most basic level, drawing and painting is making marks on a surface, though painting includes a wide variety of mediums and approaches.
-Students who choose this field are people who appreciate the expression of ideas or feelings through purely visual means.
-In dedicated, well-lit and well equipped studios, students learn to render realistically, but may choose to pursue abstraction, self-expression, or conceptual approaches.
+Students who choose this field appreciate the expression of ideas or feelings through purely visual means.
+In dedicated, well equipped studios, students learn to render realistically, but may choose to pursue abstraction, self-expression, or conceptual approaches.
 This concentration leads to the development of a cohesive body of work, a professional portfolio, and BFA exhibition.

 REQUIREMENTS FOR PROGRESS AND DEGREE COMPLETION